sebanalysis/sebbeck.com/_posts/2023-11-16-the-grey-tribe.md

 ### Tech People:

 - [Curtis Yarvin](https://en.wikipedia.org/wiki/Curtis_Yarvin) (a.k.a.
 Mendicus Moldburg).
 [New Blog](https://graymirror.substack.com/)  ([Old blog](https://www.unqualified-reservations.org/)) - Controversial.
-Populariser of the "Red pill".
+Popularizer of the "Red pill".
 Promotes Neo-Cameralism, where countries should be run more like joint stock companies.
-Three kings theory (and 70-year post-monarch periods) of America (Washington, Lincoln and Roosevelt).
+Three kings theory of America (Washington, Lincoln and Roosevelt).
 - Balaji Srinivasan - Made some start-ups, but really just hits the nail on the head with all his podcasts.
 Scathing criticism of the establishment.
 Promoting new institutions
 - Antonio García Martínez [Twitter](https://twitter.com/antoniogm).
 Scathing criticism of the Establishment.
 - [Marc Andressen](https://pmarca.substack.com/) ([Old blog](https://pmarchive.com/)) - Made one of the first web browsers and lots of money in the 90's.
 Understands that the system is broken.